sergrt/CameraAiDetector/README.md

 ## Compilation
 ### Linux
-Linux compilation is quite straightforward - any dependencies could be installed by distro packet manager, so just use cmake and make.
+Compilation for Linux is quite straightforward - any dependencies could be installed by distro packet manager, so just use cmake and make.
 The only thing that requires attention is tgbot-cpp (https://github.com/reo7sp/tgbot-cpp), with newer boost libraries it requires modification of it's CMakeLists.txt, see Windows installation section.
 ### Windows
 Third-party dependencies could be quite tricky to install under Windows, so here is the fastest way:

 #### Install CodeProject AI server
 Download here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way

-#### Clone application repositiory and create 3rdparty dir:
+#### Clone application repository and create 3rdparty dir:
 ```
 $ git clone https://github.com/sergrt/CameraAiDetector.git
 $ cd CameraAiDetector